nordic-institute/harmony-common/doc/harmony-ap_installation_guide.md

   - SML zone that you want to use
 - user name of administrative SMP user - username to use to log in to SMP administrative UI
 - initial password for administrative SMP user
-- Common Name for generated self signed content and transport certificates
+- Distinguished Name for generated self signed content and transport certificates

 ### 2.4 Changes made to system during package installation